EricTalbott/EricTalbott.github.io/_posts/2017-07-24-Weekly-Music-3.md

 date: 2017-07-17
 categories: weekly music
 ---
 Hello again!
 Thanks for dropping by.
 This is the third installment of my weekly music topic.
-I'll try to keep these descriptios brief.
+I'll try to keep these descriptions brief.
 The 'Artist Name - Song Title' is a link to the artists official website or bandcamp page.
 Enjoy!